ucb-art/chisel-jtag/README.md

 The current implemented `Chain`s are:
 - `JtagBypassChain()`: single stage bypass register with hard-coded zero on capture and no update.
 Users should not need to instantiate this, one is automatically provided by the generator.
-- `CaptureUpdateChain(n)`: a scan chain with parallel capture (load into shifter) and update (shifter valid).
+- `CaptureUpdateChain(captureType, updateType)`, `CaptureUpdateChain(type)`: a scan chain with parallel capture (load into shifter) and update (shifter valid).
-  - `n`: number of bits (or stages in the shift register)
+  - `captureType`, `updateType`, `type`: data model used for the capture and update types (or if only one is specified, it is used for both capture and update).
+The scan chain is the longer of the two input types and uses `fromBits` / `asUInt` ordering in ordering bits in `Aggregate` types.
+Capture is zero-padded at the most significant bits (as necessary), and update takes the least significant bits.
   - `CaptureUpdateChain` provides these IOs:
     - `capture`: a `CaptureIO` bundle, consisting of the parallel input `bits` and a `capture` Bool signal (which is a status indicator only).
 The parallel input should always be valid since `capture` may be asserted at any time.
     - `update`: a `ValidIO` bundle, consisting of the parallel output `bits` and a `valid` Bool signal (which is high for only one TCK cycle, in the JTAG Update-* state).
-Note that `bits` output is _only+ guaranteed valid when `valid` is high.
+Note that `bits` output is _only_ guaranteed valid when `valid` is high.
 This may be fed (for example) into a (clock-crossing) FIFO or a register which updates on `valid`.
+- `CaptureChain(type)`: a scan chain with parallel capture (load into shifter) only.
+Arguments and interface are similar to `CaptureUpdateChain` with the capture portion only.

 Example usage with TAP generator invocation:

 ```
+// Generate a 8-bit data scan chain with parallel capture and update
+val myDataChain = Module(new CaptureUpdateChain(UInt(8.W)))

 val myFunRegister = Reg(UInt(8.W))  // 8-bit example system register

-// Generate a 8-bit data scan chain with parallel capture and update
-val myDataChain = Module(new CaptureUpdateChain(8))

-myDataChain.io.capture.bits := 0x42.U  // always capture 0x42
+myDataChain.io.capture.bits := myFunReg  // capture contents of register
 when (myDataChain.io.update.valid) {
-  myFunRegister := myDataChain.io.update.bits  // latch system register with scanned-in data
+  myFunRegister := myDataChain.io.update.bits  // update system register with scanned-in data
 }

 // Generate a JTAG TAP with a 2-bit IR and select myDataChain for scan when instruction code b01 is
 // active.
 Don't generate an IDCODE chain.
 BYPASS chain is selected for all other instruction codes.
 val tap = JtagTapGenerator(2, Map(myDataChain -> 1))
-io.jtag <> tap.io.jtag
-io.output <> tap.io.output
-io.status <> tap.io.status
 ```

 ### Misc Notes

 - There's a lot of elaboration-time error checking to prevent parameters that are contrary to the spec.
 For example, the generator will `require` out if attempting to set an IDCODE that conflicts with the JTAG spec's reserved dummy code.
   - It is a bug if the generator can generate non-spec-compliant designs - if this happens, please file an issue!
   - Exception: boundary-scan is currently not implemented.
-Please don't file a bug for that.
+Please don't file a bug for that, it will be implemented eventually.

 ## Hardware Verification
 This generator has been used in these designs: